navinrio/the-noobs-guide-to-nsxt-pks/README.md

 ![nsxlab-vlan-tz](/content/images/2018/04/nsxlab-vlan-tz.png)

 > Note the __N-DVS__ logical switch names we assign (and create) here as part of our transport zones.
-These will be references again when we configure our __Edge Transport Node__ a bit further on.
+These will be referenced again when we configure our __Edge Transport Node__ a bit further on.

 #### Uplink Profiles